-On October 16, 2018, the Company entered into a riboswitch research collaboration agreement with Janssen, to develop regulatable gene therapy treatment using the Company's proprietary riboswitch technology.
+On October 16, 2018, the Company entered into a riboswitch research collaboration agreement with Janssen to develop regulatable gene therapy treatment using the Company's proprietary riboswitch technology.
 As part of the agreement, the Company will use its proprietary riboswitch technology to engineer regulatable gene therapy constructs encoding proprietary gene sequences from Janssen.

 Upon execution of the agreement, Janssen paid the stage 1 fee in the amount of \$658,667 and such payment was recorded as deferred revenue - related party.
 The stage 1 fee was being amortized over the estimated research term of eight months.
-During the three-month periods ended March 31, 2020 and 2019, the Company amortized \$0 and \$238,473, respectively, of the deferred revenue, which was recorded as an offset to research and development expenses.
+The Company did not amortize any of this fee during the three-month periods ended September 30, 2020 and 2019, as the entire fee was fully amortized prior to the three-months ended September 30, 2019.
+During the nine-month periods ended September 30, 2020 and 2019, the Company amortized \$0 and \$444,399, respectively, of the deferred revenue, which was recorded as an offset to research and development expenses.